sanjamg/cs171-fall26/logistics.md

 ## DSP Accomodations

 We encourage DSP students to have their accommodation letters sent to the instructor within the first two weeks of class.
-Additionally, please send emails to bhaskarr@berkeley.edu for logistics on homework and exam submissions. _**Exam dates and policies**_ Please keep the following time slots free for any exam related activities.
+Additionally, please send emails to bhaskarr@berkeley.edu for logistics on homework and exam submissions.

+## Exam Dates

+Please keep the following time slots free for any exam related activities.

 *   Midterm I: Feb 14th (During class, Soda 306).
 *   Midterm II: Mar 20th (During class, Soda 306).